FreeFem/FreeFem-doc2/source/tutorial/rotatingHill.rst

        plot(v, wait=0);
    }

-the “mass lumping” parameter forces a quadrature formula with Gauss points at the vertices so as to make the mass matrix diagonal; the linear system solved by a conjugate gradient method for instance will then converge in one or two iterations.
+the “mass lumping" parameter forces a quadrature formula with Gauss points at the vertices so as to make the mass matrix diagonal; the linear system solved by a conjugate gradient method for instance will then converge in one or two iterations.

 The right hand side ``rhs`` is computed by an external C++ function ``MatUpWind0(...)`` which is programmed as :